How ROKU (Roku) Makes Money in 2025: A Deep-Dive With Income Statement

 - Most revenue flows into gross profit, with operating expenses (especially SG&A and R&D) taking the largest chunk.

-- Even after significant investments in platform development and marketing, 2.0% of revenue drops to the bottom line.
+- Even after substantial investment in innovation and platform growth, 2.0% of revenue drops to the bottom line.

 Key Takeaways

-- ROKU's money comes overwhelmingly from platform revenue (digital advertising and content distribution)
+- ROKU's money comes overwhelmingly from platform (advertising and content distribution) revenue

-- High gross and net margins illustrate the power of ROKU's scalable, high-margin digital business model
+- High gross margins illustrate the power of ROKU's scalable digital platform business model

 - Heavy investment in R&D and platform innovation, balanced by efficiency in operating costs

-- Ongoing growth is driven by ad market expansion, user growth, and international opportunities
+- Ongoing growth is driven by ad sales, user growth, and increased streaming engagement

 Explore More Investment Opportunities